apache/kylin/website/_dev/howto_contribute.md

 Do not forget to discuss in [mailing list](/community/index.html) before working on a big task.

+If create a new JIRA for bug or feature, remember to provide enough information for the community:

+* A well summary for the problem or feature
+* A detail description, which may include:
+	- the environment of this problem occurred
+	- the steps to reproduce the problem
+	- the error trace or log files (as attachment)
+	- the metadata of the model or cube
+* Related components: we will arrange reviewer based on this selection.
+* Affected version: which Kylin you're using.

 ## Making Code Changes
 * [Setup dev env](/development/dev_env.html)